ArturDorfman/interview-prepper/content/guide/javascript.md

 Common use cases:
 **Map**
 * Map is used when you want to store key-value pairs where keys could be of any type including objects and functions, not just strings or numbers.
-This is advantageous over JavaScript objects where keys can only be strings or symbols.
+This is useful over JavaScript objects where keys can only be strings or symbols.
 * When you need to maintain the insertion order of elements.
 Unlike standard JavaScript objects, iteration over the elements in a Map is in the order of element insertion.
 * When you need to quickly look up keys dynamically inside your code.
 With Map, key lookup time is a fast O(1) operation.
 In plain objects, you would have to loop through the property names using Object.keys(), which is less efficient.
 * When you want to easily know the size of your collection.
 Map has a size property which gives you the number of entries in it, whereas for objects, you'll need to use Object.keys(obj).length.

 **Set**
 * Set is used when you want to store unique values of any type.
 It assures that an element only occurs once in your set.
-* Similar to Map, Set also maintains the order of element insertion.
+* Similar to the Map, the Set also maintains the order of element insertion.
 The Set object lets you store unique values of any type, whether primitive values or object references.
 * When you need to frequently check for element existence in your collection.
 Set provides a fast O(1) has method for this.

 **WeakMap**